United States Rangers in the War of 1812: Colonel William Russell’s Raid

 Colonel William Russell used the Rangers to supplement his infantry in the 1812 Peoria War.
-Colonel Russell once led a raid in July 1, 1813 with a large force of mounted raiders including Indiana Rangers and other riflemen which traveled 500 miles through the Indiana territory destroying hostile Indian villages.
+Colonel Russell once led a raid on July 1, 1813, with a large force of mounted raiders including Indiana Rangers and other riflemen which traveled 500 miles through the Indiana territory destroying hostile Indian villages.
 Joseph Bartholomew who was a commander of the Indiana Rangers accompanied Russell on this raid.
-The Americans had had located an Indian stockade fort in Miami County Indiana and he burned it to the ground.
+The Americans had located an Indian stockade fort in Miami County Indiana and he burned it to the ground.
 Russell and his mounted raiders destroyed at least 5 enemy village bases.
 This raid lasted for about one month.
 After completing the raid, Russell and his fellow mounted raiders withdrew safely back to Fort Harrison.
 Not one American was lost in the raiding campaign.

 Captain DuBois and his mission to recover horses

 After Colonel William Russell got back from his raid.
 William Russell heard of Native American activity.
 So he sent Captain DuBois and a force of rangers.
 The Native American enemy stole a number of horses and took off.
 Captain DuBois and a party of rangers pursued them and overtook them, recovering 3 horses but did not spot a single Native American.
-Captain DuBois, Captain John Andre, and 16-18 rangers pursued further.
+Captain DuBois, Captain John Andre, and 16–18 rangers pursued further.
 The rangers discovered a horse trail and captured an Indian spy.
 The rangers kept him in the rear while moving on.
 Then the rangers put him in the front and dispatched him.
 Which gave notice to the Indians and caused them to abandon their horses.
 The Rangers recovered 5 horses.
-After recovering 8 horses, all the rangers returned back to American lines on August 2nd, 1813.
+After recovering 8 horses, all the rangers returned back to American lines on August 2, 1813.